QCOMICAL School 2025

 54600 Villers-lès-Nancy, France

-The campus is easily accessible by tram (Line T3, stop "Grande Corvée", or Line T1, stop "Vélodrome - Callot"), and about 15 minutes from the city centre of Nancy.
+The campus is easily accessible by bus (Line T3, stop "Grande Corvée", or Line T1, stop "Vélodrome - Callot"), and about 15 minutes from the city centre of Nancy.

 Further details on how to reach LORIA can be found on the official directions page.